2011/10/09:23 new SuperWASP planets announced

 Full details can be found from the press releases: ESO NAM LCOGT

 Pre-publication copies of papers describing the new discoveries can be

 The discovery of 3 new planets by SuperWASP has been voted the 6th most important scientific discovery of 2007 by Time: Click here.

 The SuperWASP project was featured in the BBC2 series "The Cosmos - A beginners guide" presented by Adam Hart-Davis.
-More information can be found here or alternatively watch a short clip below (courtesy of Dave Rothery, OU):
+More information can be found here.

 Members of SuperWASP attended the inaugural Transiting Planets

 Conference held at the Max-Planck institute for Astronomy in

 Heidelberg, Germany.
 The discovery of WASP-1b/2b was announced by

 Rachel Street and talks were also given by Alexis Smith and Peter